15 Things You Should Never Discuss at Thanksgiving Dinner

 How much your aunt is eating

 Don’t make it your business to call out the amount of food on anyone else’s plate.
 Whether their plate is heaping with food or the person is taking tiny portions, commenting on their eating habits is rude, says national etiquette expert Diane Gottsman, author of Modern Etiquette for a Better Life and founder of The Protocol School of Texas.
 But for your own sake, learn which 14 foods nutritionists would never eat on Thanksgiving.

 All the foods your niece can’t eat

 Never make guests feel bad about veganism, food allergies, or any other dietary restrictions—and don’t insist that just a bite won’t hurt.
 “People tend to ‘dismiss’ allergies and overlook the fact that they can be life-threatening in some situations,” says Gottsman.
 If you’re hosting, ask about dietary restrictions before you start cooking (without making guests feel guilty) so that everyone will be able to enjoy the meal.
-Try making one of these 12 vegetarian-friendly Thanksgiving dishes.

 Your uncle’s embarrassing moment